 " "I live mostly upon coffee, and don't taste a cup of tea not once in a month, though I am up early and late; and the coffee I drink without sugar.
 Look here, this is what I have.
 You see this is the bloom of the coffee that falls off while it's being sifted after roasting; and I pays 6d. for a bagfull holding about half a bushel."

 Tracing Esther through the records, it would appear that despite their appalling circumstances she and her little son William managed to survive.
-Esther did not remarry and continued working as a seamstress; almost 20 years after her arrest the 1861 census for England and Wales shows her working as a tailoress and boarding in a house at 69 Cartwright Square, Aldgate, Whitechapel with 8 other people.
+Esther continued working as a seamstress; almost twenty years after her arrest the 1861 census for England and Wales shows her working as a tailoress and boarding in a house at 69 Cartwright Square, Aldgate, Whitechapel with eight other people.
 It would appear that her living conditions sadly were as desperate as ever.
 In a letter written by John Liddle, Medical Officer of Health of the District of Whitechapel dated July 1875, Cartwright Square was listed among streets described as being of the most "wretched description" and

 "that by reason of the closeness, narrowness, and bad arrangement, as well as by reason of the bad condition of the courts and houses within such area, diseases indicating a generally low condition of health amongst the population have been from time to time prevalent ; and the death-rate of such population has been excessive, such excess being more than 50 per cent, above the ordinary rate of the District of Whitechapel, of which it forms a part."

-The last record I can find for her is the 1871 census for England and Wales, which shows Esther in her early sixties.
-She was living with her son William, who was working as a cooper, his wife Ellen and their young son William in St Matthew Pell Street, Tower Hamlets.
-There were 11 people sharing the same house.
-No occupation is shown for Esther and I wonder if she was ill and unable to work and so had moved in with her son and his family.
-It seems likely that she died sometime before the 1881 census which was conducted in the April of that year.
-In 1872 her son William's wife Ellen gave birth to a daughter whom they named Esther Ellen.
+The 1871 census for England and Wales shows Esther living with her son William and his family.
+William worked as a cooper, and he, his wife Ellen and young son William lived in Smith's Arms Place, St George in the East.
+There were eleven people sharing the same house.
+No occupation is given for Esther and I wonder if she was ill and unable to work and so had moved in with her son and his family.
+Tragically Esther committed suicide eight years later at the age of seventy-two.
+At the inquest it was revealed that she had been fearful of going blind and becoming a burden to her family.

 Illustration of the memorial erected to Thomas Hood in Kensal Green Cemetery in 1854.
 Illustration from Frontispiece to volume II of Memorials of Thomas Hood edited by F F Broderip and T Hood 1860.
 See https://archive.org/stream/memorialsofthoma02hooduoft#page/n9/mode/2up